learnsharing/STICC/README.md

 | Ours | 66.3 | 87.1| 91.4| 94.2|
 ||

-   * Evaulations on Occluded Duke Dataset.The results are as follows:
+   * Evaulations on Occluded Duke Dataset.
+The results are as follows:

 | Dataset | Rank-1 | Rank-5 | mAP|
 | ------ | --- | --- | --- |